-Ernest Charles Anstey, a member of Stoke Gifford Ansteys was born in Yate, Gloucestershire in 1884 to parents Charles Lloyd Anstey and Kate Lockstone of Wapley; he was brother to fellow Anstey Hero Charles Lloyd Anstey Junior and he was brought up by his father’s second wife Sarah Lockstone after his mother died.
+Ernest Charles Anstey, a member of the Llandenny Anstey sub-branch of the Stoke Gifford Ansteys, was born in Yate, Gloucestershire in 1884 to parents Charles Lloyd Anstey and Kate Lockstone of Wapley; he was brother to fellow Anstey Hero Charles Lloyd Anstey Junior and he was brought up by his father’s second wife Sarah Lockstone after his mother died.

 In the 1901 Census, he was a farmer’s son living with his family at Bushey Farm in Wapley and Codrington.
 Then a year later Ernest, together with his friend Sydney Wyatt, decided to emigrate to Canada, boarding the ship named ‘Canada‘ at Liverpool and arriving in Halifax Nova Scotia, Canada in February 1903 (though in 1912 he stated that he had first arrived in New York, America in 1902 on the ship ‘St Paul‘).
 Ernest declared himself to be a “farm labourer” with final destination Winnipeg.